About / FAQ

-Thanks for stopping by!
-We have listed a few common questions below, but if you have something you would like to know that is not listed here make sure you Contact Us so we can help you out!
-We will keep updating this page as we release new features to the website and if we get consistent enquiries coming through.
+When you scroll down you will see we’ve listed a few common questions, but if you have something else you would like to know, make sure you Contact Us so we can help you out!
+We will keep updating this page as we release new features to the website and with FAQ we receive.

 To be eligible to submit, you must be a currently enrolled student at a campus which holds a current Financial Membership with Tertiary Access Group (TAG).
 See the full list of eligible campuses here.
 If your campus is not listed, contact us and we can look into it for you.